How Students are Assessed

 Teachers assess students work continuously and at the end of units of work as well as at the end of each

-takes place at the end of a piece of work is usually referred to as summative assessment.
+assessment that takes place at the end of a piece of work is usually referred to as summative

 Continuous, ongoing (formative) assessment

-ongoing feedback to staff and students.
+staff and students.
 It is sometimes called assessment for learning.
+It helps students

 - Formative assessment can be teacher led, peer or self-assessment.
 Formative assessments have low